rectorphp/getrector-com/resources/blog/posts/2024/2024-02-15-how-to-upgrace-phalcon-project.md

 ## Finished Upgrade != Successful Upgrade

-We did a huge Phalcon upgrade to from version 4 in 2019, and we used to provide [upgrade set in Rector](https://github.com/rectorphp/rector/pull/2437).
+We did a huge Phalcon upgrade to from version 4 in 2019 lead by [Kerrial Newham](https://www.linkedin.com/in/kerrial-newham-030484176/), and we used to provide [upgrade set in Rector](https://github.com/rectorphp/rector/pull/2437).
 It was quite a challenge, because Phalcon project is not written in PHP, but in slightly different syntax.
 We had to create a custom parser for it.

 Yes, we helped our client to use a newer version... but: